blanketsucks/miku/README.md

 import asyncio

 async def main():
-    async with miku.AnilistClient() as client:
+    async with miku.AsyncAnilistClient() as client:
         paginator = client.animes('5-toubun no Hanayome')

         async for page in paginator: